ehsankorhani/docker-course/01-docker-commands/README.md

 Behind the scene ```docker run``` will try to find the image in the local machine, and if not found it will download it from [Docker Hub](https://hub.docker.com/) repository.

+We can specify an specific version of the container with ```<image-name>:version|latest```.
+If we do not specify a version the system will fetch the latest by default.

 <br>

 ### Display containers